pauliejes/xAPI_LRS_Test/TestingRequirements.md

 * The display property MUST be used to illustrate the meaning which is already determined by the Verb IRI.
 (No way to automate this)
 * The display property MUST NOT be used to alter the meaning of a Verb.
-(No way to validate this)
+(No way to validate this) *

+## 3.0 Special Warnings

+In the duration of time between xAPI version 1.0 and 1.1/2.0, certain issues were found that could impact conformance.
+The Conformance Test Suite behaves uniformally to all 1.0.X versions of xAPI, but some practices that were allowed in earlier 1.0.X versions were later found to be against best practices.
+Such examples were deemed serious enough of a threat to interoperabilities to warrant warnings.
+This section details those warnings.

+*  An LRS SHOULD NOT reject a voiding Statement or Statement batch on the grounds that the "StatementId" property's value does not match any "StatementId" currently in the LRS.